 All experienced authors agree that you need to read widely and be informed of the latest scholarly advances in your field.
 Many recommend reading William Germano’s From Dissertation to Book, published in 2005 by the University of Chicago Press.

 You can also look for videos or interviews where they explain the book publishing process.
 Many academic publishers offer helpful advice and brochures for academic authors.
-It’s also recommended to work on your CV, listing peer-reviewed articles and boosting your publication record before you send your book proposal out.
+It’s also recommended to work on your CV, listing peer-reviewed articles and boosting your publication record before you send your academic book proposal out.
 Publications make you visible as an author – just be careful not to give away your book’s key concept in a journal article.

 From book proposal to contract